uvcohen/tower_defence/README.md

 This is a tower defence game I am working on in python (using pygame).

-Its not very pretty, just a project I wanted to mess around with
+Its not very pretty, just a project I wanted to mess around with to learn an object orientated language.